Improving Quantum Simulation Efficiency of Final State Radiation with Dynamic Quantum Circuits: Quantum Parton Shower Algorithm

 \subsubsection{Gate Costs}

-We measure gate costs by writing operations in terms of the universal standard gate set consisting of two-qubit controleld not gates (CNOTs) and arbitary single qubit gates $U(\theta, \phi, \lambda)$.
+We measure gate costs by writing operations in terms of the universal standard gate set consisting of two-qubit controlled not gates (CNOTs) and arbitrary single qubit gates $U(\theta, \phi, \lambda)$.
 Multi-controlled gates are decomposed into sequences of Toffoli (CCX) gates using a standard procedure that requires ancillary qubits equal to the number of controls minus one \cite{nielsen_chuang_2010}.
-Then, Toffoli gates are decomposed into six two-qubit entangling gates \cite{nielsen_chuang_2010}.
+Then, Toffoli gates are decomposed into six CNOTs \cite{nielsen_chuang_2010}.
+For an $n$-control NOT gate, this decomposition uses $\mathcal{O}(n)$ CNOTs.
 As two-qubit entangling gates are far costlier to implement in real devices than single qubit gates, we quote gate counts in terms of CNOTs.
-Note that while we illustrate ``classical controls'' in our circuit diagrams (\cref{fig:Up_new}, \cref{fig:Uh_new}) for quantum gates selected dynamically by the CPU, only the attached quantum gates are included in the gate count.
+Note that while we illustrate ``classical controls'' in our circuit diagrams (\cref{fig:Up_new}, \cref{fig:Uh_new}) for quantum gates selected dynamically by the CPU, just the attached quantum gates are included in the gate count.

 \cref{tab:gate_costs} summarizes the gate costs of each component of the improved QPS algorithm.

 The overall asymptotic scaling is

 which is a factor of $(N+n_I)^2$ more efficient than the original QPS gate scaling: